 Course Code: 24SEC0103T Course Assessment Methods: Credits: 2 Max.
-Marks: 50 (Internal: 15; External: 35) Hours/Week: 2 The department will conduct one minor test worth 10 Course Type: Skill Enhancement Course marks.
-The Course Coordinator will decide whether to hold a second minor test at their level, and there will be Category: Theory no date sheet for it.
-Class performance includes Mode: Lectures (L) attendance (5 marks).
-Internal marks will be the total of the minor test score and the class performance marks Examination Duration: 2 Hours earned by the student.
+Marks: 50 (Internal: 15; External: 35) Hours/Week: 2 The department will conduct one minor test worth 10 marks.
+The Course Coordinator will decide whether to Cotagona Theory hold a second minor test at their level, and there will be Category: Theory no date sheet for it.
+Class performance includes Mode: Lectures (L) the minor test score and the class performance marks Examination Duration: 2 Hours earned by the student.
 Note: The end semester examination will be of 35 marks.
 The examiner is required to set five questions in all.
 The first question will be compulsory consisting of five short questions covering the entire syllabus consisting of 3 marks each.
 In addition to that four more questions will be set with two questions from each unit.
 The students shall be required to attempt three questions in all selecting one question from each unit consisting of 10 marks each in addition to compulsory Question No. 1 consisting of marks 15.